 Inline skating is one of the most popular activities for kids today.
 But before you gasp in horror at the thought of your child falling onto hard concrete, you should know that there are safety measures you can take to keep your baby safe while he goes zipping around on skates.

-Kids who have well-developed motor skills can start inline skating at as young as 4 or 5 years.
+Kids with well-developed motor skills can start inline skating as young as 4 or 5.
 If your child seems interested in inline skating, you should first take him for a lesson with a professional.
-Of course, make sure your child is wearing all the proper gear when he goes to his first lesson.
+Of course, ensure your child wears all the proper gear when he goes to his first lesson.
 These include a helmet, elbow pads, knee pads, and wrist guards.
 His skates should also have brakes.

 Paper Race:

 Give each child an ordinary piece of paper.
-The teacher shows the children how to run with the paper, first by holding it on her chest, then, after picking up speed, letting go, so the air pressure holds it in place.
-It is relatively easy to keep it in place running in a straight line.
-The challenge is to headed in circles.
+The teacher shows the children how to run with the paper, first by holding it on her chest and then, after picking up speed, letting go so the air pressure holds it in place.
+It is relatively easy to keep it in place, running in a straight line.
+The challenge is to head in circles.

 Fox and Geese:

-Fox and geese are a game for your kid that can be played virtually anywhere with a large open area.
-Just put some spray paint on the grass, and your game is ready to play!
+Fox and Geese is a game for your kid that can be played virtually anywhere with a large open area.
+Spray, and paint the grass, and your game is ready to play!
 Get a bunch of kids together to play this great party game.